November 23, 2020

-This year's list includes 16 out of 24 toys that tested louder than 85 decibels (dB), the level set by the National Institute of Occupational Health and Safety for mandatory hearing protection.
+This year's list includes 14 out of 24 toys that tested louder than 85 dB, the level set by the National Institute of Occupational Health and Safety for mandatory hearing protection.

-If you would like to receive a PDF copy of the complete 2018 Noisy Toys List© or if you have a noisy toy to report, contact Kathy Webb at email@example.com.
+If you would like to receive a PDF copy of the complete 2020 Noisy Toys List©, contact Kathy Webb at email@example.com.